MirzaMustakim/mirza/README.md

-# mirza
+#Mustakim Mirza
-this is my first  repo.
+this is my first repo